LostKobrakai/kobrakai_elixir/static/posts/2025-03-24-data-to-responses.md

 transformed within a single module.
 This is still possible to configure manually in Phoenix 1.7, but not using the default inferred naming convention.

+The new convention however aligns with the calling conventions of function components of `Phoenix.Component` using the HEEx template engine.

 ### Name

 We typically call `Phoenix.Controller.render/3`, where `name` and `assigns` are